Should I go to Accident and Emergency?

 At Whipps Cross University Hospital, the Minor Injuries unit is just by the entrance to the A&E department on the ground floor in Red Zone and is open 24 hours a day, seven days a week.

-St Bartholomew’s Hospital, the unit is based on the ground floor of Kenton and Lucas wing.
-The opening hours are Monday-Friday 8am-4pm, but you must arrive before 3.30pm to be booked in.
+At St Bartholomew’s Hospital, the unit is based on the ground floor of Kenton and Lucas wing.
+The opening hours are Monday-Friday 8am-6pm.

 An urgent treatment centre is for you if you have a non-life-threatening illness or injury and are unable to wait until your GP can offer an appointment.
 We can prescribe emergency medication and help with x-rays.
 Our team is made up of GPs and specialist nurses who will make sure that you receive the care you need.